Diary of a Game

 Started to design the first 'torture screen'.
 We did a couple of sketches to work out what was going to go where etc. After a few hours coding I now have the screen set up for some graphics.
 Steve insists on only leaving two characters blank at the bottom of the screen for the sprite status to go over, giving him more room for the torture screen above.
 So, not having enough room for the status, I have to move it down eight pixels and take out the border (not that anyone's going to notice).

-STEVE: After the long, relaxing weekend it's back to work on a new Selection of the game: the torture screens.
+STEVE: After the long, relaxing weekend it's back to work on a new section of the game: the torture screens.
 The sketches for them look great.
 If they turn out like we hope, they will be lots of fun to play and, watch.
 There aren't enough sprites on the CBM64 to cope with parts of the torture screen, so we resort to animating characters as well.
 There are two creatures made from characters which will animate on this torture screen.
 There are (a) the creature that pulls the platform up the screen when you jump on it, and (b) the creature on the bike that powers the generator to the Acme saw mill.
-There will be 32 sprites on screen for this Selection with space for 122 animation in memory.
+There will be 32 sprites on screen for this section with space for 122 animations in memory.

 Wednesday April 18th

 JOHN: I was drinking some lemonade while working this morning, and accidentally spilt some on the PC keyboard.
 So I wiped if off and thought nothing of it - until this afternoooon when half a dozen of the kkeys decide to stickkk down when I press them.
-It couldn't hhappen oon some trivial keys, it has to happen on all the important ones likkke Assemble, Escape, Monitor and a few letter.
+It couldn't hhappen oon some trivial keys, it has to happen on all the important ones likkke Assemble, Escape, Monitor and a few letters.
 Out witth the WD40 me thinks.

 Spoke to Rob Hogg this afternoon about a 'music select system' for the cover cassette.
 Anyone who has the disk version of Retrograde will have seen one we've done already.
 Anyway, we decided it would be a pretty good idea to put one on next month's cassette (last month's by the time you read this!).
 I've therefore spent the last couple of hours ripping out our first select system ready to upgrade.